 - Provide a differentiated learning opportunity, setting suitable learning challenges, responding to diverse needs and overcoming potential barriers to learning and development.

 - Provide a happy, healthy and safe nursery.

 - Provide inclusive setting through robust cycle of review and evaluation ie. tracking different groups of children, setting targets and monitoring progress.

 - To work in partnership with parents/carers ensuring they are fully involved in all decisions that affect their children’s education, learning and development.

-- Work in partnership with external professionals to enhance the provision offered at ARK Alpha Nursery, i.e. social care, EP, EMAS, Early Years team and Health Visitors.
+- Work in partnership with external professionals to enhance the provision offered at ARK Alpha Nursery, i.e. social care, speech and language, EP, EMAS, Early Years team and Health Visitors.

-Children learning English as an additional language are supported through recognising and valuing their home language and background.
-ARK Alpha Nursery uses the Priscilla Clarke’s Stages of Early Bilingual Learning (see appendix 1) to support the provision for the child where this appropriate.
+Children learning English as additional language are supported through recognising and valuing their home language and background.

 - Additional visual support e.g. picture, photos and use of gesture.